Team5CSPB/hi5ive/DevREADME.md

 ## Helpful Notes to Share

 ### Start up the Flask Server in the venv
-* recommended that a virtual environment is active, 'python3 -m venv venv'
+* recommended that a virtual environment is active, `python3 -m venv venv`
-* 'source venv/bin/activate'
+* `source venv/bin/activate`
 * `cd api/`
   `pip install -r requirements.txt` install dependencies
 * `export FLASK_APP=app.py` (Tells Flask how to import the application)